• Skip to primary navigation

 Wet Ingredients:

-• 1 cup gluten-free sourdough discard (unfed starter) preferably made from a superfine brown rice flour or sorghum flour starter
+• 1 cup gluten-free sourdough discard (unfed starter) preferably from a brown rice or sorghum flour starter

-• 1 cup room temperature buttermilk (+ up to ½ cup more to thin out the batter some) make your own by adding 1 tablespoon lemon juice or vinegar to 1 cup of milk.
-For dairy-free, use a neutral plant milk such as almond milk.
+• 1 cup room temperature buttermilk (+ up to ½ cup more to thin the batter)* make your own by adding 1 tablespoon lemon juice or vinegar to 1 cup of milk

 • 2 large eggs room temperature